garfix/nligems/doc/internals.md

 Syntactic structures are the raw material of a natural language interface.
 The number of different structures that can be used by a user determines the expressibility of the NLI to a large extent.
 More structures is better.

+The "semantics" I use here is just an example.
+It is not a standard.

 #### Nouns

 A noun names a thing, a person, a concept or an idea, or in general: an _entity_.
 Some examples of nouns: